 If the average video producer made a list of the key elements for a great project, the list would probably start with capturing great images, and hopefully include getting good audio, having great content, and maybe even getting good performances from talent.
-However, you're probably not likely to find solid supporting graphics on that list.

 Im editing a video for a local school's band, and am now in the process of doing interviews with some of its members.
 I am shooting using a Panasonic AGHMC170 in 1440x1080 HD, then downconverting to 720x480 NTSC DV Widescreen as the rest of the footage is this way.
 However, NTSC DV Wide takes up too much space, and the interviews are about 20 mins.